-- Has your local authority declared a climate emergency? - ☑ Is there an action plan that spells out how they intend to reduce carbon emissions? - Does it contain any reference to green skills and training the workforce?
+- Has your local authority declared a climate emergency? - ☑ Is there an action plan that spells out how they intend to reduce carbon emissions? - ☑ Does it contain any reference to green skills and training the workforce?

-Case study: UCU environment rep shows the way to a greener future at Cardiff University
+Casestudy: UCU environmentrep shows the way to a greener future at Cardiff University

 UCU environment rep Paul Rock has played a key role in making Cardiff University a greener place to work and study.
-Working together with students, last year UCU ran a successful campaign calling on the university to declare a climate emergency.
+Working together with students, in 2019 UCU ran a successful campaign calling on the university to declare a climate emergency.